produkt-manager/focusrail/README.md

 ## 3.4 Hardware

-A focus rail is s piece of hardware that is capable of moving the Spresense camera board towards the object, as smoothly as possible.
+A focus rail is s piece of hardware that is capable of moving the Spresense camera board step-by-step towards the object, and as smoothly as possible.
 Attached photos document different aspects of the the construction details (for better view ability not all parts finally assembled).
-For more information, see https://github.com/produkt-manager/focusrail/tree/main/Hardware.
+In order to access these photos, see https://github.com/produkt-manager/focusrail/tree/main/Hardware.

 First you create a gear, which is moved by the motor.
 The higher the translation of this gear, the smaller and smoother the movement.
 As you see on the photos, the prototype uses a 3 : 1 gear that is driven by the motor on one side, and that is connected to a shaft, which is then used to translate the rotation to a linear movement by means of a worm gear.